tabbi89/symfony-docs/cookbook/assetic/php.rst

-The official Symfony Best Practices recommend to use Assetic to :doc:`manage web assets </best_practices/web-assets>`, unless you are comfortable with JavaScript-based front-end tools.
+The official Symfony Best Practices recommend to use Assetic to :doc:`manage web assets </best_practices/web-assets>`, unless you are comfortable with JavaScript-baased front-end tools.

 Even if those JavaScript-based solutions are the most suitable ones from a technical point of view, using pure PHP alternative libraries can be useful in